hmrc/bank-account-reputation-third-parties-stub/README.md

 # bank-account-reputation-third-parties-stub

-This stub is designed to mock the implementation of any third-party services that the `bank-account-reputation` service interacts with.
+This stub is designed to mock the implementation of any third-party downstream services that the `bank-account-reputation` service interacts with.

 ## Overview